drug-design/course/docs/chapters/structure-based-design.md

 #### X-ray of the Complex of MVT-101 with the Enzyme (3/3)

-The inhibitors have also a very extended hydrogen bond network with other amino acids in the catalytic site.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/x-ray-complex-mvt-101-enzyme-33-487f1a21'><i class='fa fa-play' aria-hidden='true'></i></button>The inhibitors have also a very extended hydrogen bond network with other amino acids in the catalytic site.
 For example,MVT-101 forms hydrogen bonds with Ile-50, Ile-50', Gly-48, Gly-48', Asp-29, Asp-29', Gly-27 and Gly-27'.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.